 The Lord Jesus Christ’s biblical Millennium is on course.

 26 Mar 2020: some banks are still shifting responsibility.
+As in 2008, some banks are failing to implement the Government’s purpose in the bail-out scheme and it is the prudent businesses who suffer most.
 It demonstrates the need for change before the biblical Millennium will transpire.
-It shows how different business and government and attitudes will be in the biblical Millennium.
+It shows how different business, government and attitudes will be in the biblical Millennium.

 1 Apr 2020: banks continuing to drag their feet.
 We have a long way to go to change attitudes.

 9 Apr 2020: Government will borrow from the Bank of England if it cannot raise the money from the market, as it did in the 2008 financial crisis.

 10 Apr 2020: at Scottish First Minister’s daily briefing today, Nicola Sturgeon said that she had explored a Citizen’s Income for some years.
 Although she has not come to a definitive view she thought that coming out of the coronavirus crisis has “immeasurably strengthened” the discussion.
 I agree that this is the time to consider and implement a basic household income.
 There were also questions about the level of support for businesses.
 It is worth noting that if small businesses collapse, their business and clientele are swallowed up by larger businesses who may contract but can ride the storm if they do not have too much leverage, which is itself a sign of those who try to expand too fast.
 It is important to begin with the survival of small businesses.

 14 Apr 2020: on the BBC today, Professor Martin McKee of the London School of Hygiene and Tropical Medicine in discussing the UK coming out of lockdown also pointed out the need to support small businesses lest they “be swept up by the multinational corporations”.